Loudspeaker enclosure: History

-Before the 1950s many manufacturers did not fully enclose their loudspeaker cabinets; the back of the cabinet was typically left open.
-This was done for several reasons, not least because electronics (at that time tube equipment) could be placed inside and cooled by convection in the open enclosure.
+Before the 1950s, many manufacturers did not fully enclose their loudspeaker cabinets; the back of the cabinet was typically left open.
+This was done for several reasons, not least because electronics (at that time, tube equipment) could be placed inside and cooled by convection in the open enclosure.

-Most of the enclosure types discussed in this article were invented either to wall off the out of phase sound from one side of the driver, or to modify it so that it could be used to enhance the sound produced from the other side.
+Most of the enclosure types discussed in this article were invented either to wall off the out-of-phase sound from one side of the driver or to modify it so that it could be used to enhance the sound produced from the other side.

 Background

 Medium-density fiberboard is a common material out of which loudspeaker enclosures are built.

 In some respects, the ideal mounting for a low-frequency loudspeaker driver would be a rigid flat panel of infinite size with infinite space behind it.
 This would entirely prevent the rear sound waves from interfering (i.e., comb filter cancellations) with the sound waves from the front.
 An open baffle loudspeaker is an approximation of this, since the driver is mounted on a panel, with dimensions comparable to the longest wavelength to be reproduced.
-In either case, the driver would need a relatively stiff suspension to provide the restoring force which might have been provided at low frequencies by a smaller sealed or ported enclosure, so few drivers are suitable for this kind of mounting.
+In either case, the driver would need a relatively stiff suspension to provide the restoring force, which might have been provided at low frequencies by a smaller sealed or ported enclosure, so few drivers are suitable for this kind of mounting.

-The forward- and rearward-generated sounds of a speaker driver appear out of phase from each other because they are generated through the opposite motion of the diaphragm and because they travel different paths before converging at the listener's position.
+The forward- and rearward-generated sounds of a speaker driver appear out of phase with each other because they are generated through the opposite motion of the diaphragm and because they travel different paths before converging at the listener's position.
 A speaker driver mounted on a finite baffle will display a physical phenomenon known as interference, which can result in perceivable frequency-dependent sound attenuation.
-This phenomenon is particularly noticeable at low frequencies where the wavelengths are large enough that interference will affect the entire listening area.
+This phenomenon is particularly noticeable at low frequencies, where the wavelengths are large enough that interference will affect the entire listening area.

-Since infinite baffles are impractical and finite baffles tend to suffer poor response as wavelengths approach the dimensions of the baffle (i.e. at lower frequencies), most loudspeaker cabinets use some sort of structure (usually a box) to contain the out of phase sound energy.
-The box is typically made of wood, wood composite, or more recently plastic, for reasons of ease of construction and appearance.
+Since infinite baffles are impractical and finite baffles tend to suffer poor response as wavelengths approach the dimensions of the baffle (i.e., at lower frequencies), most loudspeaker cabinets use some sort of structure (usually a box) to contain the out-of-phase sound energy.
+The box is typically made of wood, wood composite, or, more recently, plastic, for reasons of ease of construction and appearance.
 Stone, concrete, plaster, and even building structures have also been used.